Skip to main content

 Integrating with your identity provider

-Dropbox business makes it easy for you to integrate your current identity management provider with your company’s Dropbox business account—the best way to efficiently manage users and groups.
+Dropbox makes it easy for you to integrate your current identity management provider with your company’s Dropbox team account—the best way to efficiently manage users and groups.
 Scroll down to learn more.

 6 minute read